What is a Plot Hole and How Can You Avoid Writing Them?

 That said, a reader or audience will only give you, the screenwriter, so much leeway in that respect.
 If you don't offer any logic within your story, you'll lose them fast because that means the script doesn't have any stakes.

 If you have stated that a character has a heart condition that prevents them from running at high speeds for a long duration of time, and then in the climax you have them chasing down the bad guy in an epic foot race, that's a plot hole.

 In Lord of the Rings, if you have shown that a certain wizard character has the ability to conjure giant eagles to fly characters to safety and you fail to utilize such capabilities in the most drastic of times as a Hobbit struggles to climb to the top of a mountain to throw a dangerous ring into the fire, that's a plot hole.
 And even if fanboys have an explanation for why those eagles couldn't take on that task, you need to have at least some dialogue explaining such rules.

 You, the screenwriter, are the Lord of the Story.
 Suspension of disbelief is fine, to a degree, as long as you showcase the rules of your universe and stick to them.
 When you do that early, the audience will have no choice but to accept the rules and go along for the ride.
-If you break them, you're instantly creating a vast black hole that will suck audiences in with no hope of them returning.
+If you break them, you're going to lose them.

 KISS.
 The greatest stories are often told through the most simple of plots.

 A giant shark is terrorizing an island community and a chief of police, fisherman, and marine biologist are tasked to stop it.